#reverse #tac

 Implementation Notes

-This implementation of tac uses the AVX2 instruction set to provide SIMD acceleration for the detection of new lines.
+This implementation of tac uses SIMD instruction sets (AVX2, NEON) to accelerate the detection of new lines.
 The usage of memory-mapped files additionally boosts performance by avoiding slowdowns caused by context switches when reading from the input if speculative execution mitigations are enabled.
 It is significantly (2.55x if mitigations disabled, more otherwise) faster than the version of tac that ships with GNU Coreutils, in addition to being more liberally licensed.

 To obtain maximum performance: